robbiejackson/WiS/README.md

 # WiS
 Walks in Spain website

-This is the bespoke code for the Walks in Spain .org website
+This is the bespoke code for the Walks in Spain .org website.